 Parlays: A Parlay is a wager which combines several teams into a single bet.
 You can choose a 2 team parlay up to a 16 team parlay.
 In the below example, you are wagering a 2 Team Parlay.
 For this wager to be a winner, both selections must be successful.
 The Miami Dolphins would need to win against the Houston Texans and the Philadelphia Eagles would need to win against the Jacksonville Jaguars.
 Should both win, a $100 wager would win you $501.25

 In the event of a tie in one of your selections in a parlay, the parlay is reduced to the next lowest number of teams.
 For example, if you have a 4 team parlay and one of the selections is a tie, the leg would be considered a "push".
 In this instance, the 4 team parlay would then become a 3 team parlay and would be settled at reduced odds to reflect a winning 3 team parlay.

-Teasers: We offer 6, 6.5 and 7 point teasers in Football.
+Teasers: You may also hear people refer to this as a "tease"; We offer 6, 6.5 and 7 point teasers in Football.
 Football teasers are available for both NFL and College Football.

 A teaser allows the player to add points on an underdog’s point spread or subtract points from a favorite.